My Book: Derry City

 Enter promo code in the shopping cart to redeem 40% off your purchase and free shipping: 14FRP20 (you have to type it in, not copy and paste it!)

-The book traces the social and cultural history of Catholic and nationalist Derry from the end of the 19th century to the 1960s through the lens of memory and explores how engagements with memory might help us better understand history.
+The book traces the social and cultural history of Catholic and nationalist Derry from the end of the 19th century to the 1960s through the lens of memory and explores how explorations of a community's memory might help us better understand history.

 Whether they were producing formal historical accounts, narrating local chronicles, telling ghost stories, singing songs or transmitting folklore, staging commemorations, leaving traces on the cityscape, preserving material culture and more, Derry's nationalist residents in fact charted contemporary experiences just as much as they reflected on historical events.
 This book investigates and contextualizes these dances with the past in order to illuminate little-known aspects of Derry in the years before Partition and during the decades that saw Catholics and nationalists negotiate the challenges of being seen as a "suspicious minority" in Northern Ireland even as they grappled with estrangement with those on the other side of the Irish border and with their own Irishness.